Myths and realities of Google Ads

 Reality 2: Google Ads requires time, investment and optimization

-The reality is that Google Ads is not a magic formula or a shortcut to earning income without effort.
+The reality is that Google Ads is not a magic formula or a shortcut to earning money without effort.
 On the contrary, it is a tool that requires time, investment and optimization to obtain positive results.

-• Choosing the right keywords that are relevant to your business and your audience, and that have a good balance between search volume, competition, and cost per click (CPC).
+- Choosing the right keywords that are relevant to your business and your audience and that have a good balance between search volume, competition and cost per click (CPC).

-• The writing of the ads, which must be clear, attractive and persuasive, including a title, a description and a call to action that capture the attention and interest of users.
+- The writing of the ads, which must be clear, attractive and persuasive, including a title, a description and a call to action that capture the attention and interest of users.

-• Audience segmentation, which must be as precise as possible to reach the right people at the right time, taking into account factors such as location, language, device, age, gender, interests, and behavior.
+- Audience segmentation, which must be as precise as possible to reach the right people at the right time, taking into account factors such as location, language, device, age, gender, interests and behavior.

-• The measurement of results, which should be based on key performance indicators (KPIs) such as the number of impressions, clicks, conversions, cost per conversion, click-through rate (CTR), conversion rate (CR) and ROI.
+- Measuring results, which should be based on key performance indicators (KPIs) such as the number of impressions, clicks, conversions, cost per conversion, click-through rate (CTR), conversion rate (CR) and ROI.

 Myth 3: Google Ads guarantees the success of any campaign